SayakaMiura/SCAN/README.md

 #### input
 - inferred mutation tree file (GV format)

 List (1) the node (mutation ID), (2) the ancestor descendant relationship of mutations, and (3) cell sequence attachement node.
 Mutation ID is the position of a mutation in the cell sequences file.
-Cell ID should be named by, ‘s’ number, e.g., s10.
+Cell ID should be named by, â€˜sâ€™ number, e.g., s10.
 The number represent the line of the cell in cell order file.
 For example,

- ` digraph G {
+digraph G {

 node [Mutation ID];

 1 -> 2;

 1 -> 3;

 2 -> 4;

-…
+â€¦

 1 -> s31;

 3 -> s8;

 3 -> s83;

-…
-}`
+â€¦

+}

 - cell order file

 The line number should correspond to the cell ID in the mutation tree file.
 For example,

- `Cell1
+Cell1

 Cell2

-…`
+â€¦

 - Inferred cell sequences file (FASTA format)

-* "T": Mutant allele
+"T": Mutant allele

-* "A": Wild-type allele
+"A": Wild-type allele

-* "?": Missing base
+"?": Missing base

-For example,

- `>Cell1
-AAATTTT
->Cell2
-TTTTTAA
-…`

 #### output files
  - Mutation tree with SCAN scores (png and dot file)